Our United Methodist Heritage

 Centers and Institute

-Center for Sacred Music offers performance opportunities and educational programs designed to foster understanding and to encourage an appreciation of diversity and excellence in the sacred arts.
+Wesleyan Sacred Music Institute offers performance opportunities and educational programs designed to foster understanding and to encourage an appreciation of diversity and excellence in the sacred arts.
 The Church Music Certificate Program offers courses at the undergraduate level (also offered for Continuing Education Units) to prepare students for service in church music ministry, or enhance the skills of adults working in the profession.

 The Robert F. Boyd Institute offers continuing education for clergy, aspiring clergy, and laity through seminars with renowned guest speakers.
 These seminars are eligible for Continuing Education Units for clergy members in the Virginia Annual Conference.
 The Institute also hosts conference and district events which have included Awakening, the annual Virginia Conference youth gathering; the Tri-District Leadership Workshop which brings local church leaders to campus for an all-day training session; and the annual pastor’s licensing school.